mtbcoin/mtb/README.md

 2. [Configure Binance Smart Chain in MetaMask](https://academy.binance.com/pl/articles/connecting-metamask-to-binance-smart-chain)
 3. Buy some BNB tokens on Binance
 4. Transfer BNB tokens into MetaMask
-5. Swap BNB with MTB on DeFi exchanges like PancakeSwap
+5. Go to PancakeSwap DeFi exchange
+6. Swap BNB into WBNB (Wrapped BNB)
+7. Swap WBNB into MTB (Mountain Bike)

+WBNB has the same price as BNB but is BEP-20 compatible.

 ## Social Media